mnylen/lzw/docs/Specification.md

         OLD_CODE = NEW_CODE
     END of WHILE

 ### Variable width codes

-Because of the variable-width codes there will be some additional complexity while reading and outputting the codes:
+Because of the variable-width codes there will be some additional complexity included in reading and writing codes:

-When outputting a code, the code width must be increased by one if the next code to be added to the string table would be 2^currentCodeWidth
+* when outputting a code, the code width must be increased by one if the next code to be added to the string table would be `2^p`, where `p` is the current code width

-When reading in a code, the code width must be increased by one at the exact same point the compression algorithm increased the code width.
+* when reading in a code, the code width must be increased by one at the exact same point the compression algorithm increased the code width

 ### String table management